drakkar-lig/walt-python-packages/client/walt/client/doc/md/networking.md

 for more info.

+## walt-adm: optional network admin network

+If WALT is installed in a building and reuses an existing network infrastructure, there is usually a dedicated VLAN already in place for remote administration of switches.

+Instead of allowing remote administration (i.e. SNMP requests, see below) from network `walt-net`, admins usually prefer to give the WALT server access to this dedicated admin network.

+We call this optional network `walt-adm` in these documentation pages and in configuration files.

+## Configuring WalT

+WalT networking configuration is responsible for defining `walt-net` and optionally `walt-adm`.
+`walt-out` is out of scope because the default OS configuration providing internet connectivity is fine.

+This configuration is most easily modified by running `walt-server-setup --edit-conf`.
+Check-out [`walt help show server-network-config`](server-network-config.md) for more info.

+It is possible to configure a virtual-only platform where `walt-net` is not linked to a physical network interface.
+In this case, it will not be possible to detect physical nodes, but users can still work with virtual nodes.
+Such a virtual-only platform can be reconfigured later to accept physical nodes by running `walt-server-setup --edit-conf` again.

 ## Network switch remote administration features

 The WALT server, if allowed, may send SNMP queries to a given switch, for one of these two purposes: